ZackEnders/DSA-and-Design-Patterns-Exercise/src/week-4/README.md

 # Week 4

-This week we will be focusing on the Factory Method Design Pattern and the Priority Queue Data Structure.
+This week we will be focusing on the Factory Method Design Pattern and the Hash Table (Hash Map) Data Structure.

-Below are the resources for each topic and the optional coding challenges for Priority Queue.
+Below are the resources for each topic and the optional coding challenges for the Hash Table (Hash Map) Data Structure.

 ## Factory Method Resources